 The logic behind this concept is that as a consumer gets more of a commodity, his or her want for that commodity and the resultant satisfaction from it will decrease.
-For example, marginal utility from getting the first car will be high.
+For example, the marginal utility from getting the first car will be high.
 Buying an additional car will not yield the same level of utility.

 As the consumer buys more of good B, he or she will gain some marginal utility from the purchase of one additional unit.
 Suppose, this increase in the quantity of good B yields an extra utility of MUB per unit.
 However, the consumer also has to give up some quantity of good A to obtain that additional good B. This fall in the quantity of good A also leads to a fall in utility due to less consumption.
 Let this reduction in utility be denoted by MUA per unit.

 However, an indifference curve has the same level of utility throughout.
-Hence, total utility lost due to a fall in good A will be equal to total utility gained from extra units of good B. In other words, the sum of both will be zero because the total utility has to remain the same along the indifference curve.
+Hence, the total utility lost due to a fall in good A will be equal to the total utility gained from extra units of good B. In other words, the sum of both will be zero because the total utility has to remain the same along the indifference curve.

-This shows that MRS is the ratio of marginal utility of good B and the marginal utility of good A. As the law of diminishing marginal utility operates, the numerator (MUB) falls because quantity of good B is increasing.
+This shows that MRS is the ratio of the marginal utility of good B and the marginal utility of good A. As the law of diminishing marginal utility operates, the numerator (MUB) falls because the quantity of good B is increasing.
 This leads to diminishing marginal utility of B. On the other hand, the denominator (MUA) will increase as less good A is consumed.
 This is because its marginal utility will be high with less quantity consumed.

 As a result, MRS will keep decreasing with movement along the indifference curve.
 This further proves the existence of diminishing MRS. Furthermore, the marginal utility gained from extra units of good B can be considered as the marginal benefit.
 Whereas, the quantity of good A that the consumer has given up is considered as marginal cost.